“Art is communication.” Madeleine L’Engle

 Even our local and other political representatives can be reached and informed.

-Yes, we all live in community.
+Yes, we all live in a community.
 When all our communities learn to live peacefully together, we will get world peace.
 Until then we work on our communication skills.

 Elements Affecting Our Relations